LutzGrosshennig/earlywork-3d-driving-simulator/README.md

 # earlywork-3d-driving-simulator

 This is was I consider my first C++ project written for an 386SX PC between December 1994 and January 1995!
 It was developed as an one month exercise while I studied CS back in those days.
-Prof. Dr. Ulrich Breymann teached me how to programm in C++ and turned the curse into the book "C++ Eine Einführung".
+Prof. Dr. Ulrich Breymann teached me how to programm in C++.

 I may add that it got the best possible score for this excerise.